msrocka/dbdo/README.md

       - a openLCA database
       - a zolca file

+    del [db]
+      deletes the database with the given name from the dbdo store

     connect [db]
       connects to the given openLCA database. it starts ij which is an interactive REPL for working with Derby databases.